Skip to main content

 Ralph Workflow Conductor OSS

-What it is Operating system for autonomous coding: free open-source composable loop framework and AI orchestrator Enterprise-grade workflow orchestration for AI agents
+What it is Free open-source composable loop framework and AI orchestrator for unattended coding runs Enterprise-grade workflow orchestration for AI agents

 License AGPL (source) / CC0 (outputs) Apache 2.0